-This edition was published by Silhouette on January 25, 2011 in paperback and has 496 pages.
+It is part of the , series and is a This romance is a paperback edition that was published by Silhouette on January 25, 2011 and has 496 pages.

 Third and fourth in the MacGregor romance series revolving around the MacGregor family and their friends.
 These two stories are contemporary and revolve around art.

 This series is a mess chronologically and has a number of stories combined into single books, so you may want to explore my list of the MacGregor family saga.

 All the Possibilities finds Shelby Campbell very happily creating her pottery and running her shop in Georgetown.
 The daughter of a political figure assassinated when she was young, Shelby exists by two rules: never date a politician and have fun.
 Only, she reckons without the young senator from Massachusetts and his very determined pursuit.